 Angled light, instead, highlights skin texture.

-How to Smooth the Skin in Adobe Lightroom
+How to Smooth Skin in Lightroom

 For targeting specific areas, you should use the local adjustments tools available in Lightroom.
 Don’t use global adjustments.